SchemaCommandLine

 - external → internal

-and merges them with print-attribute’s explicit alias mapping (below).
+and merges them with print-attribute’s explicit code-alias mapping (below).

 In dict form, print-attribute may define: